SYNOPSIS

 *

 in its <src> to indicate a simple pattern match.
-Such a refspec functions like a glob that matches any ref with the same prefix.
-A pattern <refspec> must have a*
+Such a refspec functions like a glob that matches any ref with the pattern.
+A pattern <refspec> must have one and only one*

 in both the <src> and <dst>.
 It will map refs to the destination by replacing the*